ajcanepa/Hominin_skeletal_part_abundances/TaphonomyR/Abstract RqueR Sevilla.md

 ***Público objecito y resuldados previstos***

-"TaphonomyR" not only advances archaeological research but also fosters interdisciplinary collaboration, setting a new standard for reproducibility, methodological rigor, and open science in archaeology.tandard for reproducibility, methodological rigor, and open science in archaeology.
+"TaphonomyR" not only advances archaeological research but also fosters interdisciplinary collaboration, setting a new standard for reproducibility, methodological rigor, and open science in archaeology.